Common Therapy Terms: Knowing These Terms Can Improve Mental Health

 Empathy

 Empathy is the ability to understand and experience other people's feelings.
-In therapy, empathy is a skill that can help mental health professionals make clients feel heard and understood.
+In therapy, empathy is a skill that allows mental health professionals help clients feel heard and understood.
 Developing empathy can also benefit clients by helping them build stronger connections with others and improve their relationships.

 Evidence-based therapy, like cognitive behavioral therapy